mel-ada/flat-ocelot/README.md

 #### User Stories:

 The App: As a user...
-- [ ] I can create to do list items.
+- [x] I can create to do list items.
-- [ ] I can delete unwanted to do list items.
+- [x] I can delete unwanted to do list items.
-- [ ] I can check items off as completed.
+- [x] I can check items off as completed.
-- [ ] I can edit the text on existing to do's.
+- [x] I can edit the text on existing to do's.

 #### Additional Specs:
-- [ ] Create the back end using node and express.
+- [x] Create the back end using node and express.
-- [ ] Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)
+- [x] Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)
-- [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).
+- [x] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 #### Stretch Goals/Nice to Have's:
 - [ ] I can create mulitple lists of to do's.
 - [ ] I can rearrange to do list items.
-- [ ] make tutorials about what your learn.
+- [ ] make tutorials about what your learn. (tried)
 ---
 ## License